 The way I look at it, there are a couple of ways to make vegan chocolate fudge recipes.
 I can follow the instructions from my mom’s cookbook which requires a candy thermometer (ugh), or I can use this simple, easy recipe for fudge that uses sweetened condensed milk.

-Both make a delicious non dairy fudge, but I just happen to prefer to make fudge easier, so I use sweetened condensed milk.
+Both make a delicious vegan fudge, but I keep it simple by using sweetened condensed milk.

 Step One: Prepare the Pan